Homomorphic Encryption

 its many advantages, full homomorphic encryption (FHE) has significant

-limitations that hinder its widespread adoption.
+that hinder its widespread adoption.
 In areas such as IoT or

 real -time computing platforms , speed and power limitations reduce